moyano83/Designing-Data-Intensive-Applications/README.md

  and support various other features that depend on linguistic analysis of the text.

 ##### Keeping everything in memory
-Many datasets are simply not that big, so it’s quite feasible to keep them entirely in memory, potentially distributed across several machines.
+Many datasets are simply not that big, so it's quite feasible to keep them entirely in memory, potentially distributed across several machines.
 When an in-memory database is restarted, it needs to reload its state, either from disk or over the network from a replica.
 The performance advantage of in-memory databases is due to not having to deal with overheads of encoding in-memory data structures in a form that can be written to disk.